tyleha/beneathdata/content/1 - Howto Build Pelican.md

 Happy blogging.

 ## Amazon S3
 If you, like me, want to use an apex domain with Pelican, or you're just a big Amazon fan, then Amazon S3 is for you.
-It isn't quite free (maybe $0.75/month for me, so still insanely cheap) and it sure isn't as hip as Github, but it gets the job.
+It isn't quite free (maybe $0.75/month for me, so still insanely cheap) and it sure isn't as hip as Github, but it gets the job done.

 Again, follow Amazon's [really outstanding instructions](http://docs.aws.amazon.com/AmazonS3/latest/dev/WebsiteHosting.html) to get your static site set up, then come back here and we'll talk about pushing to S3.

 Like `ghp-import` for Github Pages, the open-source community has gone and done us a solid and created [s3cmd](http://s3tools.org/s3cmd).
 It's not as easy to use as ghp-import, but you really only need one command.

-`s3cmd` is intended to be a full-feature command line manager of your s3 bucket, but all we're doing is pushing files up there.
-For that, we'll stick to the `sync` command which tries to move only files that differ from local to cloud.
+`s3cmd` is designed as a full-feature command line manager of your s3 bucket, but all we'll use it for is pushing files up.
+For that, we'll stick to the `sync` command which tries to only upload files that differ between local and cloud to save bandwidth.

-My big complaint about `s3cmd` is its massive inability to correctly figure out file mime-types, which wasn't even a problem I was aware existed in the world today until using this program.
+My big complaint about `s3cmd` is its massive inability to correctly figure out file mime-types, which wasn't even a problem I was aware existed in the world until using this program.

-To get around this issue, **make sure** you are using at least s3cmd v1.5+.
-Then, upload your files with this command:
+To get around the issue, **make sure** you are using at least **s3cmd v1.5**.
+Then, upload your website with this command:

 ```bash
 s3cmd sync output/ --acl-public --guess-mime-type s3://bucketname/